bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, miles to kilometers screen image (does not function)." />
 </p>

-The HTML generates this interface, but at this point it doesn't function.
+The HTML generates this interface, but at this point it doesn&apos;t function.
 Our job today is to make this thing actually function, and write the JavaScript to take the data that somebody types into distance and convert it to kilometers.
-Let's take a quick look at the HTML that we have here.
+Let&apos;s take a quick look at the HTML that we have here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~ 590/591. index.html - head & two new divs with class containers (328) ~~~~~~~~~~~-->
 <p align="center" width="100%">